 - Avoiding over-exercising and over-exertion is especially important whilst your puppy is growing.
 Over-exercising puppies can affect bone and muscle development and this is of particular concern in large and giant breed puppies, e.g. Great Danes, Mastiffs etc

 - Attending a puppy pre-school that only uses reward based methods will help your puppy learn how to interact in a friendly way with other dogs and puppies they meet when out exercising.
 It is very important to start classes as soon as you can (talk to your vet about when your puppy can start) to help prevent potential behaviour issues later on.
-The Australian Veterinary Association advises that puppy preschool properly conducted in a clean environment should not pose a risk to a puppy that is not yet fully vaccinated.
+The Australian Veterinary Association advises that puppy preschool properly conducted in a clean environment should not pose a risk to a puppy who is not yet fully vaccinated.

 Off the leash (running freely):

 - When a puppy is off-leash in a safe enclosed environment such as your backyard or a designated dog park with fences they may be allowed to run freely.
 In this situation they are generally able to regulate their own pace and the amount of exercise they receive because when they get tired, they can choose to sit down or lie down and rest before getting up again.

 - When off the leash, it is important to avoid excessive ball throwing and catching which may over-exercise your pup.
 It is advisable to also avoid encouraging your puppy to leap into the air (e.g. Frisbee or high ball throwing) as they can land awkwardly risking an injury to their limbs.

 You should avoid forced exercise, such as: